rl404/hayasui/README.md

 # Hayasui

-Hayasui is discord bot to search and provide you anime/manga/character/people data.
+Hayasui is a discord bot to search and provide you anime/manga/character/people data with interactive response message.

+[Hayasui](https://en.wikipedia.org/wiki/Japanese_fleet_oiler_Hayasui)'s name is taken from a japanese fleet oiler which support and resupply fuel, ammo, and food for other ships.
+Also, [exists](https://kancolle.fandom.com/wiki/Hayasui) in Kantai Collection games and anime.
+To live up its name, this bot will 'supply' you with anime, manga, character, and people information.

 ## Features